Risks Of Money Market Accounts

 Money Market Deposit Accounts (MMDAs) are bank-offered accounts similar to MMAs.
 They allow check writing and sometimes ATM access.

-They are FDIC-insured, which guarantees low risk while giving savers accessibility and protection.
+They are FDIC-insured, which guarantees low risk while providing savers with access and protection.
 They also offer better interest rates than savings accounts.

 Ideal For